Cyberlorians/M-21-31/WhyUseExample.md

 🤝 Bring together technical teams and policy owners

 If you have Entra, Windows, Defender, etc. — this workbook is your new control panel.
+Head over to the [HowToUse](https://github.com/Cyberlorians/M-21-31/blob/main/HowToUse.md) & "Event Validation Workbook" section to get started.

 ---